TheCoronas/FakeNews/README.md

 ## Development Stack
 The development environment consisted of:
 - Unity V 2019.4.8f1 (front-end development)
-- mySQL
-- phpMyAdmin
+- phpMyAdmin with MySQL
-- Nginx
+- Nginx for the web server
-- CodeIgniter
+- CodeIgniter as PHP backend framework

 ## How To Run
 To run the game from Unity, navigate to: `Assets>Scenes>Menus>Menu Scenes>start_screen`.
 From here, create an account, sign in, and start playing the game.